anira-project/anira/docs/sphinx/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The machine config describes the process: every anira instance in it shares one inference
-thread pool, sized and configured by the first machine created.
+thread pool, sized and configured by the first machine created (section 3.1 says how later
+machines are reconciled against it).

 .. code-block:: cpp